paulproteus/operations/financial-support/workshop-grant-applications.md

 ## Standard criteria
 * budget is within normal parameters for the region
-* expenses are for normal recommended workshop things; see list of [allowed expenses](../using-funds/workshop-expenses.md)
+* expenses are for normal recommended workshop things; see list of [typical expenses](../using-funds/workshop-expenses.md)

+We welcome innovative ideas.
+Don't be deterred if your plan is not typical -- all of our work started with a-typical ideas.

 ## Approval process
 Grant applications are evaluated within a calendar week of submission.
 If funds are available, first-time grant applications for Bridge workshops that meet standard criteria by an approved organizer are dispensed without further evaluation.